Patriots Mailbag: Bill Belichick "Thinking Big" With External Offensive Coordinator Hire - CLNS Media

 For example, the front-runner, O’Brien, runs a spread adaptation of New England’s current scheme.
 Nick Saban said this week that he doesn’t believe O’Brien is trying to leave Alabama, but the allure of returning to the NFL could pull O’Brien out of Tuscaloosa, per a source.

 Another potential path for Belichick could be steering towards the Shanahan/McVay trees’ motion and misdirection schemes.
-If that’s the case, look for former Pats wide receivers coach Chad O’Shea.
+If that’s the case, look for former Pats wide receivers coach Chad O’Shea to be in the mix after spending the last two seasons in Cleveland’s system that has similarities to the Shanahan/McVay tree.

+Another potential addition to the staff floated to CLNS Media is Mike Groh, the son of former Belichick assistant Al Groh and brother of current Patriots college scouting coordinator Matt Groh.
+Groh is currently the wide receivers coach for the Colts, but is also a former NFL offensive coordinator (Eagles in 2018-19) and Saban offensive assistant at Alabama.

 And although it wouldn’t be our first choice, don’t rule out former Dolphins and Jets head coach Adam Gase, who has a relationship with Belichick.